 - 65 years and older

-- Parking costs or pass (I pay $500 to park with my employer, plus we get 12 parking passes for Mc Master University Hospital for the year) Any other parking costs that you know you have to pay for.
+- Parking costs or passes (I pay $500 to park with my employer, plus we get 12 parking passes for Mc Master University Hospital for the year).
+Any other parking costs that you know you have to pay for.

-- License renewal and sticker renewal are projected expenses that you can save monthly but commonly missed budget items.
+- License and sticker renewal are projected expenses that you can save monthly but are commonly missed budget items.

 - Bus Tickets or passes